reactjs/react.dev/content/docs/faq-versioning.md

 Instead, we release new features in minor versions.
 That means that minor releases are often more interesting and compelling than majors, despite their unassuming name.

+Minor and patch releases are backwards compatible and won't have breaking changes.
+Backwards compatible means that if you take an existing app and upgrade to a new minor or patch release, we expect your code will still work without changes.
+(However, to use new features, you might need to restructure your code or wait for third-party library updates.)

 ### Commitment to Stability

 As we change React over time, we try to minimize the effort required to take advantage of new features.
 When possible, we'll keep an older API working, even if that means putting it in a separate package.
 For example, [mixins have been discouraged for years](/blog/2016/07/13/mixins-considered-harmful.html) but they're supported to this day [via create-react-class](/docs/react-without-es6.html#mixins) and many codebases continue to use them in stable, legacy code.